Yeabfikre/telegram_post_views_booster/README.md

 * bs4(Beautiful Soup) 4.9.0

 ### 🛒 HOW TO BUY
 Contact me to buy this program only if you can make the payment using one of these methods.
-Airtm, Payeer, Payoneer, Skrill, or Cryptocurrency(ERC-20) - USDT, USDC, BUSD.
+Airtm, Payeer, Payoneer, or Cryptocurrency(ERC-20) - USDT, USDC, BUSD.
 This application price would be $75.
 (Price is negotiable)

 ### 📞 CONTACT ME
 If you have any other questions or If you have a development to do for me, feel free to send me a message.